Greenwich, CT, is known for its rich history, beautiful scenery, and traditional New England feel.

 MEXiCUE serves Mexican barbecue to match its cocktails.
 This sit-down restaurant is actually a spin-off from a popular local food truck.

 And while the margaritas are a draw, in the summer months, the dining room spills out onto the outdoor patio.
-Although the cuisine is not terribly authentic (as decided by a reliable source), the water view more than makes up for it.
+Although the cuisine is not terribly authentic (as decided by a reliable source), the water view and outdoor dining more than makes up for it.

 More dining with outdoor seating in Greenwich, Connecticut

 Most restaurants in downtown Greenwich still feature outdoor seating, post-pandemic.